From BFV to BV and spacetime covariance: Generalities of the FHGD formalism

 \subsection{Extension to Wess-Zumino terms}

-If the action has a WZ term, the BFV symplectic form $\omega_{BFV}$ is necessarily exact.
-Correspondingly, the Liouville 1-form $\vartheta_{BFV}$, which enters the formula \eqref{GDBVaction} does not exist, at least not globally, and the GD procedure needs to be adapted.
+If the action has a WZ term, the BFV symplectic form $\omega_{BFV}$ is necessarily non-exact.
+Correspondingly, the Liouville 1-form $\vartheta_{BFV}$, which enters the formula \eqref{FHGDBVaction} does not exist, at least not globally, and the FHGD procedure needs to be adapted.

 When one has a WZ term in the classical action, spacetime $\Sigma$ needs to be such that it can be the boundary of another manifold $N$, $\partial N = \Sigma$.
 Correspondingly, $\Sigma$ cannot have any boundary itself, $\partial \Sigma =0$.
 On the other hand, in the Hamiltonian formulation uses a decomposition of spacetime into ``space'' and ``time''.
-To not run into a contradiction with the fact that $\Sigma$ is boundariless, we compactify time to a circle such that \beq \Sigma = \Sigma_n \times S^1 \eeq and require $\partial \Sigma_n =0$.
+To not run into a contradiction with the fact that $\Sigma$ is boundariless, we compactify time to a circle such that \beq \Sigma = \Sigma_n \times S^1, \eeq and require $\partial \Sigma_n =0$.
 For the manifold $N$ one now has essentially two options, to replace $S^1$ by a disc $D$ or, if $n \neq 0$, to choose some $N_{n+1}$ such that $\Sigma_n= \partial N_{n+1}$.
 In the second case, we still have a time-like direction singled out, which will make the formulas below easier.
 We will thus choose the second option.

 With $\omega_{BFV}$ still being given by \eqref{BFVsymplectic}, there is no problem in adapting \eqref{BVsymplectic} to this setting,